New ‘Smart Wooden Plank’ Connects To The Internet & Houses Google Assistant

 “Mui is a ‘calm’ device designed to create a relaxing, distraction-free digital environment, so you can enjoy quality time with your family,” the description reads.

 Mui Labs raised over $110,000 through Kickstarter in December 2017.
 To build production funds, the company will also launch an Indiegogo InDemand campaign this week.
-The device will be available to backers for $549 through Indiegogo InDemand, but will likely jump to $999 after the campaign, The Verge reported.
+The device will be available to backers for $549 through Indiegogo InDemand, but will likely jump to $999 after the campaign, the Verge reported.

 The company received a CES Innovation Award this year for the creative invention.